breezesway/BugPriorityChange/README.md

 ## Calculation Results
 In the directory named *RQresults*, we provide the calculation results of all RQs in the paper.
 Each RQ calculation result corresponds to a CSV file, and you can easily know which CSV file corresponds to which RQ through the file name.

+## The init list of projects
+For the case selection in the paper, we used all Apache projects as the initial list of projects for screening, and ultimately obtained the 32 projects in the paper.
+We have listed the initial projects in **the initial list of projects file**.

 ---
 If you have any questions, please contact caigz1999@foxmail.com.